PCMDI/pcmdi_metrics/docs/contributing.rst

 New metrics subpackage
 ~~~~~~~~~~~~~~~~~~~~~~

 Developers working on new metrics packages to contribute to the PMP are highly encouraged to explore the `PMP source code`_ and examine how existing metrics workflows are structured.
-In general each subpackage contains a driver script, additional library code, and example parameter files.
+In general each subpackage contains a driver script, additional library code needed to run the driver script, and example parameter files.

 Please keep in mind that: